ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns: Methodology design and implementation

-The rationale of the sum is to refine the similarity scores in the presence of specific technical keywords.
-For example, \textit{CVE-2006-5288} has description \textit{``Cisco 2700 [...] have a default administrator username ``root'' and password ``password'', which allows remote attackers to obtain administrative privileges''}.
+\review{The final step of the methodology consists of ranking the attack patterns associated with each vulnerability according to their similarity and keyword scores.
+As shown in \Cref{fig:approach_overview}, the proposed solution is a hybrid approach, where we search for CAPEC-related keywords within the CVE description.
+Then, we compute the similarity scores, and they earn this association a keyword score.
+We consider an \textit{overall score} of the CVE association to CAPEC based on the sum of the similarity score and the keyword score, where: $ \mathcal{S}_{overall} = \mathcal{S}_{base} + \mathcal{S}_{keyword}. $ The rationale of the sum is to refine the similarity scores in the presence of specific technical keywords.
+For example, \textit{CVE-2006-5288} has description \textit{``[...] have a default administrator username ``root'' and password ``password'' [...]''}.
 Its most relevant attack pattern is \textit{CAPEC-70: Try Common or Default Usernames and Passwords}.
-The semantic similarity score using SBERT is equal to $0.35$, which is increased to $0.58$ through the keyword search that identifies the presence of keywords such as ``default'', ``username'', and ``password'' shared by both the CAPEC name and the CVE description.
-Based on the overall scores, we define a ranking --from the highest to the lowest score-- of the attack patterns from CAPEC for each vulnerability from CVE.
-At this point, we consider such a rank as the driving parameter for the classification.
-The position in the ranking is directly proportional to the likelihood of correlation: higher positions indicate attack patterns that are more correlated to the vulnerability.
-The reason why we define rankings is that vulnerability description strongly influences the score values returned by similarity models.
+The semantic similarity score using SBERT is $0.35$, which is increased to $0.58$ through the keyword search that identifies the keywords ``default'', ``username'', and ``password'' shared by both the CAPEC name and the CVE description.
+Based on the overall scores, we define a ranking of the attack patterns from CAPEC for each vulnerability from CVE.
+We consider such a rank the driving parameter for the classification, where the position in the ranking is directly proportional to the likelihood of correlation: higher positions indicate attack patterns that are more correlated to the vulnerability.
+The reason why we define rankings is that vulnerability descriptions strongly influence the score values returned by similarity models.
 For example, it happens that some vulnerabilities may have a maximum score for a correlated CAPEC whose value is extremely low compared to other significantly higher ones.
-This means that the only values do not appropriately represent the relevance of the associations like the ranking does~\cite{mdpi2022capeccve}.
+This means that the only values do not appropriately represent the relevance of the associations like the ranking does~\cite{mdpi2022capeccve}.}{ The final step of the methodology ranks the CAPEC attack patterns associated with each CVE vulnerability based on a combination of keyword search and semantic similarity.
+These two components are combined into an \emph{overall score} defined as a weighted sum: